18F/handbook/_pages/how-we-work/tools/anyconnect.md

 ## Setup

+Your machine may already have AnyConnect installed.
+If it is, it will be under Cisco>AnyConnect in your Applications.

+If it is not installed, here is how you can get access:

 1. Download AnyConnect via [ServiceNow](https://gsa.service-now.com/sp?id=sc_cat_item&sys_id=1bfdfdca78d3a400ce3ddff91a64940b&sysparm_category=b628125b7cec0100a6e757fe35f45fb8).
 Someone from GSA IT will reach out to you within the day.
 2. Follow their directions to install Anyconnect.
 3. Install only the following components: